Using Controlled Fire to Fight Fire

 The Nature Conservancy's fire program history

-The northern Australian program was largely focused on scale-up of successful initiatives.
-Fom 2003, our aim was to build conservation partners’ capacity and resources to achieve common conservation objectives.
+Originally, TNC’s focus was on building conservation organisations’ capacity and resources to achieve common conservation objectives.
 We co-funded the Australian Wildlife Conservancy and Bush Heritage Australia to purchase and manage eight properties across northern Australia, including properties such as Wongalara Station and Yourka Reserve.

 Places we help protect